 Slow cookers are generally a budget-friendly way to prepare food as it is, but when you use lots of vegetables, pulses and cheap meat cuts in them, the cost-cutting credentials are even higher.
 We’ve picked eight frugal recipes that each cost less than £1 per head.
 We’ve even got pudding sorted.

 Make sure you’ve got the best kitchen kit for the job with our review of the best slow cookers on the market.
-For some great savings this November, also read our pick of the best Black Friday slow cooker deals on models tried and tested by BBC Good Food experts.

 Our best cheap slow cooker recipes…